thisloadme/one-ecommerce/backend/README.md

 ### Multi-Tenancy Strategy

 This application uses the **Database-per-Tenant** strategy:
-- Each tenant has a separate MySQL database
+- Each tenant has a separate PostgreSQL database
 - Tenant information is stored in a central `tenants` table
-- Domain-based tenant identification
+- Database name-based tenant identification
 - Dynamic database connection switching

 ### Key Components